EETChallenge/3et_challenge_2025/README.md

 #### Labeling
-The ground truth is labeled at 100Hz and consists of two parts for each label (x, y, close) with
+The ground truth is labeled at 100 Hz and consists of two parts for each label (x, y, close) with

 * labeling of the pupil center coordinates (x,y).

 * a binary value 'close' indicating whether the eye blinks or not (0 for opening, 1 for closing).

-Labels (x,y,close) for the train split are provided at frequency of 100Hz.
+Labels (x,y,close) for the train split are provided at frequency of 100 Hz.
 The user is free to decide at if they would like to downsample this frequency and whether to use the close label or not.
-In the training sample pipeline we provided, the labels are downsample to 20Hz and we do not use the close label by default.
-For the test set, we will evaluate the prediction at **20Hz** only.
-If you would like to alter the data loading pipeline, please be aware this downsampling.

 #### Dataset splitting
 We use 12 recordings for testing (test split) and the remaining recordings (train split) are for the user to train and validate their methods.
 The users are free to divide the training and validation sets from the training data.